qchen7/ML_Project_Drug_Design/README.md

 TO change the gloabl parameters such as number of training epoches, go to the following part of the code:
 ==========================================================
-# gloab parameters settings, change training epochs here
-total_len = x_train.shape[0]
-n_input = x_train.shape[1]
+gloab parameters settings, change training epochs here: total_len = x_train.shape[0] n_input = x_train.shape[1]
 disp_step = 10